 From pup

-Investigates a specific flaky test: fetches history, failure pattern, and category from Datadog, then recommends fix, quarantine, or escalate.
+Investigates a specific flaky test by retrieving its history, failure pattern, and category, then recommends fix, quarantine, or escalate.
+Best for DataDog CI users.

 Slash command